-There are special rules for interest compensation related to refunds, according to Sections 4-1-1, 4-2-1 and 4-3-1 of the Excise Duties Regulations.
-Rates of interest are listed in Section 11-6-1 of the Tax Payment Regulations.
+There are special rules for interest compensation related to refunds, according to Section 4-2-1 of the Excise Duties Regulations.
+Rate of interest is listed in Section 11-6-1 of the Tax Payment Regulations.

 27.3 Monetary thresholds for payment and repayment